Steve McDonald (Coronation Street): Storylines

-Steve and Becky now divorced and he begins a relationship with Tracy, after she announces that she is pregnant with his child, who later turn out to be twins.
+Steve and Becky divorce, and he begins a relationship with Tracy, after she announces that she is pregnant with his child, who later turn out to be twins.
 After Lloyd leaves the area, Steve and Becky go into business and decide to extend the business when they meet hotel manager Danny Stratton (Jeremy Sheffield).
 Tracy assumes that they were having an affair and while searching the hotel for them, she collapses at the hotel and miscarries the babies.
 However, Steve is told that Becky pushed her down the stairs and caused the miscarriage.
 Steve is very bitter towards Becky and repeatedly accuses her of killing his unborn children, which she strongly denies.
 He proposes to Tracy on Christmas Day and he buys No. 13 from Lloyd and they move in and he and Becky get divorced.
 Steve and Tracy marry but, at the wedding reception in The Rovers, Becky gives Steve a copy of Tracy's medical records, proving that she lied about Becky causing her miscarriage.
-Steve is disgusted with Tracy and tries to stop Becky leaving with Danny for Barbados but fails and he watches as they board the plane.
+Steve is disgusted with Tracy and tries to stop Becky leaving with Danny for Barbados, but fails and he watches as they board the plane.
 Steve angrily tells Tracy he wants their marriage annulled and that he loves Becky, not her.
 Steve's attempts to get the annulment fail as he needs her co-operation and cannot file for divorce for a year.
 Worse still, he finds himself unable to kick her out of No. 13 as the deeds are in joint names.
 Unwilling to move out of his own house, Steve remains and tries to persuade Tracy to move out but she won't either so Steve has the house converted into two flats but Tracy threatens to call the council as he didn't apply for planning permission so that is reversed.
 However, Steve then allows Beth Tinker (Lisa George) and her son, Craig (Colson Smith), to move in with Tracy and Amy.
-He thought this would make Tracy move out but she ends up becoming friends with Beth so he sells the house to Kevin Webster (Michael Le Vell) who is looking for somewhere for him and his son after splitting from his wife a few months before.
+He thought this would make Tracy move out but she ends up becoming friends with Beth, so he sells the house to Kevin Webster (Michael Le Vell), who is looking for somewhere for him and his son after splitting from his wife a few months before.
 When Steve mentions he needs the house cleaned, Kevin's daughter Sophie (Brooke Vincent) offers and Steve accepts her offer.
 While Sophie is cleaning, her old friend Ryan Connor (Sol Heras) helps her and while having a cigarette, Steve's curtains are set on fire.
 Steve and Ryan's mother, Michelle, catch them trying to put out the fire.
 Afterwards, Kevin tells Steve he isn't interested in buying the house as Steve refused to pay for them.